Haoranxia/Bachelorproject/README.md

 ### Prerequisites
 The project requires that Python 3 and Pipenv are installed in the work environment.
 The tool has been tested and performs as intended on both Windows 10 and Ubuntu (`xubuntu-18.04.4`).

+Also, this tool has been developed using Python version 3.8.1 and Androguard version 3.4.0a1

 ### Installation
 Follow the following steps to install the tool:
 1. Download or clone the project from git.